Lenguist/papertrail/documentation/dev-log.md

 Rn hvaing some problems with supabase, once I figure them out and figure out railway i will be happy with my progress for the day.

 Yay! connected to supabase and created the tables. it was jjust a fat finger error on my part, i forgot to click the reset password button.

+okay great got basic search working! very exciting!
+Now gonna make sure it works with railway and then go eat.

+Oct 27 update

+okay i am back.
+Started working on google auth on Oct 25th but didn't finish, so just gonna knock it out quickly today.
+A lot of tasks to handle in other aspects of life rn too.